 ANYTHING that you receive – annual appeal, gifts, contributions, fundraising, etc. – outside of operational funds (like tuition and fees) should be subject “to the tithe” for your school.
 Take 10% of funds received from your school’s annual appeal, gifts, contributions, fundraising, etc., and put them into an endowment for your school.
 It also gives you another “category” to which donors can make major gifts through planned giving.
 What’s planned giving, you say?
 That’s what many financial planners call “Leaving a Legacy.”
 Unfortunately, that’s not the most effective marketing they could do.
 A better “mind-changer” would be, “How do you want to be remembered by those people and organizations you love?”

 Your school’s endowment becomes a vehicle through which you can provide financial aid to those families in need for your school.
 The “corpus” of the endowment fund remains intact and grows; your school uses the interest generated for financial aid.

-Of course, it will take time to build your endowment, as you only use the interest, and not what you’re putting into the endowment, for direct support.
-If you’d like to know a way to generate a significant amount of financial aid much sooner and encourage philanthropic giving, drop an email to email@example.com with the words “Generate Financial Aid” in the subject line.
-It also deals with tithing, but it also deals with asking, as well as educating your school’s parent community.
+Of course, it will take time to build your endowment, as you only use the interest, and not what you’re putting into the endowment, for direct financial aid support.
+If you’d like to know a way to generate a significant amount of financial aid and encourage philanthropic giving, drop an email to firstname.lastname@example.org with the words “Generate Financial Aid” in the subject line.
+It deals with planned giving at a very basic level, but it also deals with asking, as well as educating your school’s communities of supporters.